Public-Health-Scotland/Folder-Structure-RMD/README.md

 ![](https://github.com/Tina815/Images/blob/master/screenshot2.PNG)

 Then go to Insert – Footer – Save Selection to Footer Gallery.
-Give it a name (e.g. ISD_Publication_Footer) and click OK. **This only needs to be set up once and it will always in the gallery for future use.** Now you can close “Cover_Page_V5.docx”.
+Give it a name (e.g. ISD_Publication_Footer) and click OK. **This only needs to be set up once and it will always be in the gallery for future use.** Now you can close “Cover_Page_V5.docx”.

 iii.
 Open the RMarkdown word output document.
 Go to Insert – Cover Page.
 Scroll down to the general section and select the cover page template you saved in step i.
 We can notice there appears a blank space above the text “Information Services Division”.
 To fix that, go to Page Layout – Margins – Custom Margins.
 Set the “Top” number as 0.62 cm.
 Now it should be back to the top.